Custer and Lemhi counties back under mask mandate

-Seven of the eight counties overseen by the Eastern Idaho Public Health board are under heightened social restrictions amid a surge in cases across the state.
-Clark County, Idaho's least populated county, isn't under restrictions.
-The board evaluates that county's coronavirus risk level on a case-by-case basis.

-Elected officials in Custer County told the Messenger last month they have no plans to enforce mandates related to the virus, but consider them voluntary.

-Eastern Idaho hospitals told health board members they are concerned about staff resources as COVID-19 hospitalizations rise.
+Eastern Idaho hospitals officials last week told health board members they are concerned about staff resources as COVID-19 hospitalizations rise.
 Coronavirus patients require more resources than other patients and their hospital stays are much longer.

 Idaho Falls Community Hospital CEO Casey Jackman said his hospital was on diversion Thursday morning because it couldn't treat any more patients in the intensive care unit.
 All his hospital's ICU staff members have been deployed, he said.
 A little more than half of the building's bed capacity is in use, but he said only a few more patients will push the hospital to capacity.

-"As sick as (COVID-19 patients) are, they do require a different ratio of nurses," Jackman said.

-The region's largest hospital, Eastern Idaho Regional Medical Center, reported similar staffing concerns.
+Eastern Idaho Regional Medical Center reported similar staffing concerns.
 EIRMC Chief Operations Officer David Hoffenberg said the hospital hadn't "reached the divert status," but is in a similar situation to Idaho Falls Community Hospital.

 The surge in new COVID cases, accompanied by reports that hospital capacity is stressed, ushered pleas from health officials to change the regional pandemic response plan.